A very likable brush, but less powerful than other Sonicare models

-The Sonicare 3100 series is slim and has the essential features I recommend.
-There is lots to like about this brush — I could happily use it daily.
+The Sonicare 3100 Series is perfect for everyday use.
+It is slim and has the essential features I recommend.

 Pros